tigerfarm/arduino/Altair101/Processor/README.md

 363 166
 ````

-Click [here](https://coderstoolbox.net/number/) for an online HEX, octal, binary converter.

 #### About the Arduino Boards

 + Nano [Memory](https://www.arduino.cc/en/tutorial/memory):
 ````
-    FLASH 32k bytes (of which .5k is used for the bootloader), SRAM   2k bytes,
+    FLASH 32K bytes (of which .5k is used for the bootloader), SRAM   2K bytes,
-    EEPROM 1k byte
+    Flash program memory = 32K - 2K = 30K
 ````
 + If you don't need to modify the strings or data while your sketch is running,
-    you can store them in flash (program) memory instead of SRAM;
+    store them in flash program memory instead of SRAM.
-    to do this, use the [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) keyword.
+    Can use the [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) keyword.

 + The ATmega2560 in the Mega2560 has larger memory space:
 ````
-    FLASH  256k bytes (of which 8k is used for the bootloader) SRAM   8k bytes
+    FLASH  256K bytes (of which 8k is used for the bootloader) SRAM   8K bytes
-    EEPROM 4k byte
 ````
-+ Even Serial.print messages are stored in SRAM.
+Serial.print messages are stored in SRAM.
-    Example:
-    Serial.print(" > JMP, get address low and high order bytes.");
 Use "F" in Serial.print messages to have the string message stored in FLASH memory
-    Serial.print(F(" > JMP, get address low and high order bytes."));
 ````
 Without "F".
+  Serial.print(" > JMP, get address low and high order bytes.");
 Global variables use 1681 bytes (82%) of dynamic memory, leaving  367 bytes for local variables.
 With "F":
+  Serial.print(F(" > JMP, get address low and high order bytes."));
 Global variables use  469 bytes (22%) of dynamic memory, leaving 1579 bytes for local variables.
 ````